vbaconnet-ledger/developer-portal/_docs/nano-app/load.md

 #### Clone the SDK

 <!--  -->
-{% include alert.html style="important" text="The Nano S or S Plus SDK must first be locally cloned and stored in <code>BOLOS_SDK</code> for the loading to work." %}
+{% include alert.html style="important" text="The Nano S SDK must first be locally cloned and stored in <code>BOLOS_SDK</code> for the loading to work." %}
 <!--  -->

 Use the following commands for the Nano S: